profgavinbrown/profgavinbrown.github.io/_pages/about.md

 ======
 <div style="text-align: justify;">
 I enjoy working on foundational and methodological aspects of Machine Learning.
-I enjoy looking for <b>connections</b> and <b>equivalencies</b> between known methods in the jungle of ML -- primarily with tools from statistics and information theory.
+I enjoy looking for <b>connections</b> and <b>equivalencies</b> between known methods in the jungle of ML, mainly with tools from statistics and information theory.
 I find this gives me paths to create new methods, as well as deeply understanding existing ones.
 I have also applied work, in e.g. bioinformatics, clinical trials, and predictive policing.
 You may prefer some details <a href="{{ base_path }}/nojargon">without all the technical jargon</a>.<br><br>